CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 path validation algorithm defined in Section 6 of {{RFC5280}}.
-In SmtpUTF8Mailbox, domain labels that solely use ASCII characters (meaning neither A- nor U-labels) SHALL use NR-LDH restrictions as specified by Section 2.3.1 of {{RFC5890}} and SHALL be restricted to lowercase letters.
+In SmtpUTF8Mailbox, domain labels that solely use ASCII characters (meaning neither A- nor U-labels) SHALL use NR-LDH restrictions as specified by Section 2.3.1 of {{RFC5890}}.
 NR-LDH stands for "Non-Reserved Letters Digits Hyphen" and is the set of LDH labels that do not have "--" characters in the third and forth character position, which excludes "tagged domain names" such as A-labels.
+To facilitate octet-for-octet comparisons of SmtpUTF8Mailbox values, all labels which constitute the domain part SHALL only encoded with lowercase letters.
 Consistent with the treatment of rfc822Name in {{RFC5280}}, SmtpUTF8Mailbox is an envelope `Mailbox` and has no phrase (such as a common name) before it, has no comment (text surrounded in parentheses) after it, and is not surrounded by "<" and ">" characters.

 Due to name constraint compatibility reasons described in {{name-constraints}}, SmtpUTF8Mailbox subjectAltName MUST NOT be used unless the Local-part